 Next, make sure your guests know the house rules: Don’t feed your pets.
 Your friends and family may not be aware of the common kitchen foods that are quite poisonous to pets.
-Politely inform all your guests to keep their food out of reach and to never feed your pet without your permission (particularly if your pet has food allergies).
+Politely inform all your guests to keep their food out of reach and to ask permission before feeding any treats (particularly if your pet has food allergies).

-Currants and raisins are commonly found in stuffing, baked goods, and as snacks.
-When ingested, these fruit from the Vitus sp. can result in severe acute kidney failure.
+Raisins are commonly found in stuffing, baked goods and as snacks.
+When ingested, these fruits from the Vitus sp. can result in severe acute kidney injury.
 Signs of poisoning often don’t show up for days, until kidney failure has already taken place.

-If you have any calorie-counting chefs in the kitchen (I mean, really, why bother on this holiday?!), you may want to verify if they’ve used any xylitol in the baked goods.
-Xylitol, a natural sugar-free sweetener, is a sugar substitute used in a ton of products nowadays: gums, mints, mouth washes, nasal sprays, chewable vitamins, baked goods, chocolate, etc. When ingested by dogs, it can result in a massive insulin spike, causing a life-threatening hypoglycemia (low blood sugar) and even liver failure with higher doses.
+If you have any calorie-counting chefs in the kitchen (I mean, really, why bother on this holiday?), you may want to verify that they haven’t used any xylitol in the baked goods.
+Xylitol, a natural sugar-free sweetener, is a sugar substitute used in a ton of products nowadays: baked goods, certain brands of peanut butter, gums, mints, mouthwashes, nasal sprays, chewable vitamins, etc. When ingested by dogs, it can result in a massive insulin spike, causing a life-threatening hypoglycemia (low blood sugar) and even liver failure with higher doses.

 Huge no-no. While you may think you’re giving your dog a treat, you’re actually putting him at risk for a possible foreign body obstruction.
 I’ve seen the rare dog die from getting a chunk of bone stuck in the esophagus.
 The bones can also get stuck in the stomach or intestines, potentially resulting in a perforation (or rupture) of the intestines.

 About to throw some fresh bread in the oven?
-Make sure your dog doesn’t eat the unbaked dough first.
-When this occurs, your dog’s stomach acts as an artificial oven, making the yeast rise and release carbon dioxide, causing a distended abdomen and potential life-threatening gastric dilatation-volvulus (GDV).
-Next, the yeast and sugar in the unbaked dough are metabolized to alcohol, resulting in secondary alcohol poisoning in your dog.
+Make sure your dog doesn’t eat the raw yeast dough first.
+When this occurs, your dog’s stomach acts like an artificial oven, making the yeast rise and release carbon dioxide, causing a distended abdomen and potential life-threatening gastric dilatation-volvulus (GDV).
+Next, the yeast and sugar in the unbaked dough are metabolized to alcohol, which can result in secondary alcohol poisoning in your dog.

-As mentioned above, we can see alcohol poisoning from weird sources (e.g., unbaked bread dough, rum-soaked fruitcake, etc.).
-Likewise, dogs can be poisoned by ingesting alcohol drinks, so keep the mixed drinks and beer away from your dog.
-Accidental ingestion can cause severe coma, slowed respiration, and a life-threatening low blood sugar in your dog.
+As mentioned above, we can see alcohol poisoning from weird sources (e.g., unbaked yeast bread dough, rum-soaked fruitcake, etc.).
+Likewise, dogs can be poisoned by ingesting alcoholic drinks, so keep the mixed drinks and beer away from your dog.
+Accidental ingestion can cause severe coma, slowed respiration, and a life-threateningly low blood sugar in your dog.

-If you think your dog or cat ingested something poisonous, contact your veterinarian or an animal poison control center right away.
-When it comes to any poisoning situation, the sooner you diagnose it, the easier it is to potentially treat, the less invasive it is to your pet, and the less expensive it is for you.
-Now, that’s something to be grateful for…
+If you think your dog or cat ingested something poisonous, contact your veterinarian emergency veterinarian, or the ASPCA Animal Poison Control Center for life-saving care, right away.
+When it comes to any poisoning situation, the sooner you diagnose it, the easier it is to potentially treat, less invasive it is to your pet, and the less expensive it is for you.
+Now, that’s something to be grateful for.

 If you have any questions or concerns, you should always visit or call your veterinarian – they are your best resource to ensure the health and well-being of your pets.